akka/akka/akka-docs-dev/rst/scala/stream-quickstart.rst

 Transforming and consuming simple streams
 -----------------------------------------
-The example application we will be looking at is a simple Twitter fed stream from which we'll want to extract certain information, like for example finding all twitter handles of users who tweet about ``#akka``.
+The example application we will be looking at is a simple Twitter feed stream from which we'll want to extract certain information, like for example finding all twitter handles of users who tweet about ``#akka``.

 In order to prepare our environment by creating an :class:`ActorSystem` and :class:`ActorMaterializer`,